Dipeshtwis/curriculum-html-css/forms_validation.md

 ## Learning objectives

-- Use forms and validations.
+- Create forms with HTML5 validations.
 - Understand the importance of UX.

 ### Estimated time: 2h